RedBlazerFlame/RedBlazerFlame/README.md

 - [Link to Repository](https://github.com/RedBlazerFlame/pcpc25/tree/main/reunion-find-beta-worldline)

 Note that the repository is currently private since the contest will occur in the future.
-Please email me your GitHub username at b2025hgddevera@pshs.edu.ph and gabeedevera@outlook.com.
+Please email me your GitHub username at b2025hgddevera@pshs.edu.ph and gabeedevera@outlook.com if you wish to access the source code.
 Apologies for the inconvenience.
-I have also attached a zip file containing the code used for the problem in case GitHub doesn't work
+I have also attached a zip file in SlideRoom containing the code used for the problem in case GitHub doesn't work

 - [Link to Problem Statement](https://codeforces.com/contests/558153)